nostrband/askexperts/README.md

 1. Generates a new Nostr keypair (pubkey and nsec)
 2. Creates a new NWC wallet connection
 3. Assigns the user to the MCP server with the highest ID
-4. Returns credentials to the client
+4. Returns credentials to the client, including the MCP server URL
 5. Notifies the assigned MCP server about the new user

 This allows clients to implement a simple signup process without needing to generate Nostr keys or NWC connections themselves.
+The returned MCP server URL enables clients to directly connect to the appropriate MCP server without additional API calls.

 ### Server Architecture